Pitt County student gets the chance to attend class via robot - NewsBreak

 Mason has a rare lung condition, and since the emergence of COVID-19 has not been able to attend school because the risk of contracting the virus is too big.

-Stedman said she and her son felt extremely lucky when the Pitt County Schools district offered this technology to them a couple of months ago.
+Stedman said she and her son felt extremely lucky when the school district offered this technology to them a couple of months ago.

 Mason attends school every day, by getting on his iPad, and revving up his robot.
 He is able to maneuver the robot around the classroom, ask questions, approach the teacher, almost anything you could think of.